tmtsoftware/csw/docs/src/main/services/logging.md

 @@@ note

 * `@host`, `@name` and `@version` will appear in log statements only if _fullHeaders_ is set as true in the configuration
-* `file` and `line` will appear only if log statements are being logged from scala classes/actors
+* `file` and `line` will appear only in log statements from Scala classes/actors.
+This is typical for Java logging tools, and is due to the lack of macro support in Java.

 @@@